MicrosoftDocs/azure-docs/articles/virtual-desktop/azure-stack-hci.md

 ## Configure Azure Virtual Desktop for Azure Stack HCI

 You can set up Azure Virtual Desktop for Azure Stack HCI either manually or automatically using the Azure Resource Manager template (ARM template) in the Azure portal.
-Both these methods deploy a pooled host pool, not a personal host pool.
+Both these methods deploy a pooled host pool.

 # [Manual deployment](#tab/manual-deployment)